Azure/aad-pod-identity/website/content/en/docs/Configure/feature_flags.md

   - Set `--retry-attempts-for-created=1`, `--retry-attempts-for-assigned=1` and `--find-identity-retry-interval=1` flags in the NMI container to disable the internal retries in NMI.
 - If using [helm](../../getting-started/installation/#helm) to deploy aad-pod-identity, you can enable this feature by setting `nmi.setRetryAfterHeader=true` as part of helm install/upgrade.
   - Set `nmi.retryAttemptsForCreated=1`, `nmi.retryAttemptsForAssigned=1` and `nmi.findIdentityRetryIntervalInSeconds=1` flags in the helm install/upgrade command to disable the internal retries in NMI.

+## Do not Flush Iptables on Exit

+> Available from v1.8.7 release

+NMI currently flushes the iptables rule on exit.
+For some applications this causes requests to reach metadata endpoint directly instead of going through nmi pod.
+This flag disables flushing of iptable rules when the nmi pod terminates

+### How to enable this feature

+- If using the [yaml](../../getting-started/installation/#quick-install) to deploy aad-pod-identity, you can enable this feature by setting the `--dont-flush-iptables-on-exit=true` flag in the NMI container.
+- If using [helm](../../getting-started/installation/#helm) to deploy aad-pod-identity, you can enable this feature by setting `nmi.dontFlushIptablesOnExit=true` as part of helm install/upgrade.